-It’s important that you read everything on the application and fill it out thoroughly — now is not the time for the mindless ticking of boxes or fudging of the numbers.
-Applying for a restaurant loan is all about being prepared.
-Know what’s expected and do your best to surpass those expectations if you’re serious about acquiring the funds to open a restaurant.
+It’s important that you read everything on the application and fill it out thoroughly — now is not the time for the mindless checking of boxes or fudging of the numbers.
+Applying for financing is all about being prepared.
+Know what’s expected and do your best to surpass those expectations.

 Have a Business Plan